 Although the British weekly magazines Autosport and Motoring News both give the distinct impression that all four LT20s were used in the UK and wrecked, at least one escaped.
 On 26 Feb 1971, Phil Henny (Van Nuys, CA), bought Leda LT20 chassis 102 from All American Racers Inc. Phil recalls that AAR had bought the car for Swede Savage to run in US Formula A but it had remained unused.

 Towards the end of 1971, Henny crashed the LT20 at Laguna Seca and sought Len Terry's advice on how to get it back in one piece.
 Terry was full of helpful information but ultimately suggested buying a LT22 instead.
 The car was fully rebuilt and raced again, as evidenced by the picture to the right.
-Phil later sold the car to motorcycle racer and journalist Bob Braverman (Northridge, CA), who raced it in SCCA Regionals at Riverside in 1976.
+Phil later sold the car to motorcycle racer and journalist Bob Braverman (Northridge, CA), who raced it in SCCA Regionals at Riverside in 1976, 1977 and 1978.
 Braverman died in 1982 aged just 52, and the Leda disappeared.

 Some time before 1990, Peter Boyd of PVB MotorSports (Los Angeles, CA) bought a Leda LT20 from Iverson Movie Ranch where it had been used as a movie prop.
 In late 1990 or early 1991, he sold it to Chuck Haines.
 Haines later advertised the car as Leda LT20 102, and sold it to Tom Fredericks who thought it might be useful for rebuilding a McLaren M10B.
 In the late 1990s, about 1998, Danny Gallant (Oakland, CA) saw the car at Fredericks' workshop and bought it for his customer Dr Bruce Jacobs.
 Gallant rebuilt the car but on Jacobs' first test, it overheated, and on his second test a rose joint broke and Jacobs' wiped the front left corner off it.
 Just like old times!